cnewfeldt/manager-readme/README.md

 Hello!

-`Disclaimer: This document apply to my personal management style and does not wholy refelect by current employeer`
+`Disclaimer: This document apply to my personal management style and does not wholy refelect by our current employeer`

 ## My Job
 #### I am primarily here to do three things: